The Working Group Process

 - Protects critical habitat for species such as mule deer and elk, while providing flexibility for habitat restoration projects for species such as bighorn sheep and Gunnison sage-grouse.

-This initial proposal represents the group’s vision for public lands in Gunnison County.
 The proposal is meant to give the Gunnison County community a solid and carefully vetted outline of what public lands legislation could include in Gunnison County.
 However, the coalition recognizes that community involvement is essential.

 - The Gunnison County community and state and federal land management agencies have an opportunity to review and comment on the initial proposal.